wp-plugins/hybrid-bugfix/readme.txt

 == Changelog ==

+= 0.1.1 =
+* Released on 09/28/2009
+* Renamed the plugin to 'Fix Disappearing Content in Themes' plugin since this plugin fixes the bug in other themes as well as the Hybrid Theme system.

+= 0.1 =
-0.1 released on 07/18/2009
+* Released on 07/18/2009
-Initial release of Hybrid Theme Bugfix plugin
+* Initial release of Hybrid Theme Bugfix plugin

 == Contributors ==